SUSE-Cloud/socok8s/doc/source_tech_preview/deployment/overview.rst

 This guide refers to the following types of hosts:

 * A `deployer` with dual roles.
-This is the starting point for invoking the deployment socok8s scripts and Ansible playbooks, and the access point to your Kubernetes cluster.
+It is the starting point for invoking the deployment socok8s scripts and Ansible playbooks.
+And it is the access point to your Kubernetes cluster.
 A deployer can be a continuous integration (CI) node, a laptop, or a dedicated VM.
-* A series of :term:`CaaS Platform` nodes: `workers`, `administration node`, `master`.
+* A series of :term:`CaaS Platform` nodes: `administration node`, `master`, `workers`.
 * A series of :term:`SES` nodes.

 The following diagram shows the general workflow of a SUSE Containerized